D.E.B.S. (2004 film)

-D.E.B.S. is a 2004 American action-comedy film written and directed by Angela Robinson.
-A feature-length version of Robinson's 2003 short film of the same name, D.E.B.S. follows the relationship between spy-in-training Amy Bradshaw and supervillain Lucy Diamond.
-D.E.B.S. was a critically mixed box office bomb upon its initial release but went on to become a cult film in the following years.
+D.E.B.S. is a 2004 American action comedy film written, edited and directed by Angela Robinson, a feature-length adaptation of her 2003 short film of the same name.
+D.E.B.S. follows the relationship between spy-in-training Amy Bradshaw and supervillain Lucy Diamond.

+D.E.B.S. received mixed reviews from critics and was described as underperforming at the box office on its initial release.
+It has since gained a reputation as a cult classic, especially amongst the queer community.